Ber (musician)

-Berit Dybing (born 1998), known as Ber, is an American indie pop singer-songwriter.
-She has released two EPs: And I’m Still Thinking About That (2022) and Halfway (2023).
+Berit Dybing (born April 7, 1998), known as Ber, is an American indie pop singer-songwriter.
+She has released three EPs: And I’m Still Thinking About That (2022), Halfway (2023), and Room For You (2024).

 Early life and education

 Dybing grew up in Walker, Minnesota.
 She is of Norwegian heritage and her name is of Scandinavian origin, although her friends and family always referred to her as the shortened "Ber".
 She took lessons in music, guitar, and piano as a child, supported by her parents.
+At age 7, she used GarageBand on her parents' laptop to create her first song, "In My Head".
 In 2016, she graduated from Bemidji High School in Bemidji, Minnesota.
-In high school, she listened to a lot of folk music and indie pop, including Mumford & Sons and The Lumineers, but did not listen to radio pop.
+In high school, she listened to a lot of folk music and indie pop, including Mumford & Sons and The Lumineers as well as the Blurryface album by Twenty One Pilots.
+As a teenager, she performed cover versions of Mumford & Sons songs in bars.
 After high school, she took a gap year and participated in a program at Trøndertun Folk High School in Trondheim, where she focused on jazz and started a folk band with three other students.
 She was accepted into a vocal performance program at Leeds Conservatoire and moved to the UK with one of her bandmates as well as her then boyfriend.
 She graduated from the school in 2020, completing her last semester via Zoom due to the COVID-19 pandemic.
-In December 2020, with her visa expired, she moved back to Minnesota.
+In December 2020, with her visa expired, she moved back to Minnesota, where she spent a year-and-half living in her aunt and uncle's basement in south Minneapolis.
+She took two part-time jobs to be able to afford rent.Although she was frustrated with her dating experiences, they influenced her to write songs.

 Career

-In April 2021, Ber released her first song, "Bad For Me".
-Dybing released her second song, "Feels So Easy", the same year.
-Those two songs, along with four other songs, were part of her debut EP, And I'm Still Thinking of That, released in 2022.